nzrrs/DSA/README.md

 Thanks for stopping by!
 This repository is not about perfection — it’s about **progress**.
-If you’re also on your DSA journey, feel free to **⭐ star** this repo and share your thoughts or ideas.
+If you’re also on your DSA journey, feel free to **star** this repo and share your thoughts or ideas.
-Let’s grow together 🚀

 ## My CodeWars / LeetCode Accounts